Quick Answer: ADAS Validation And Automotive AI Quality Control

 - OTA and update controls: staged rollout, rollback, compatibility checks, and field diagnostics.

-When AI components are updated remotely, the validation program should align with the operational model for OTA updates and remote diagnostics.
+When AI components are updated remotely, validation should align with the operational model for OTA updates and remote diagnostics.
 Release gates should include not only model metrics but deployment safety, rollback speed, and support readiness.

 A release gate turns validation evidence into a decision.
-The gate should be explicit enough that engineering, QA, product, safety, manufacturing, and support teams understand what must be true before expanding a pilot or rollout.
+The gate should be explicit enough that engineering, QA, product, safety, manufacturing, security, and support teams understand what must be true before expanding a pilot or rollout.

 | KPI | What It Shows | How To Use It |